homeserversltd/updates/modules/hotfix/README.md

 ## Purpose

-The hotfix module provides emergency patch deployment capabilities for HOMESERVER systems.
-It serves as a safety net for critical fixes that need immediate deployment across all HOMESERVER installations when something goes wrong or when urgent patches are required.
+The hotfix module provides universal emergency patch deployment capabilities for HOMESERVER systems.
+It serves as a powerful safety net that can target any component in the system with intelligent version checking and script-based execution.

 ## What It Does

-- **Emergency File Replacement**: Rapidly deploy corrected files to any location in the HOMESERVER system
+- **Universal Targeting**: Fix any software, module, or system component across the entire HOMESERVER stack
-- **Atomic Operations**: Groups related fixes together so they succeed or fail as a unit
+- **Intelligent Version Checking**: Only applies fixes when version conditions are met
-- **Safe Rollback**: Automatically reverts changes if fixes cause problems
+- **Script-Based Execution**: Simple shell scripts handle complex fixes and system modifications
-- **Respect Customizations**: Won't break systems where users have made their own modifications
+- **Flexible Conditions**: Support for module schemas, binary versions, file existence, and custom conditions
-- **System Validation**: Verifies fixes work by testing system functionality after deployment
+- **Safe Execution**: Built-in timeouts, error handling, and execution tracking

 ## Why It Matters